Pernštejn Castle: 17th to 21st centuries

 During the rule of John I the last medieval expansion of residential and representative rooms was achieved: the new renaissance palace was attached to the core and the residential tower in the southeast.
 On the ground floor there is a vaulted passage of the Black Gate, on the first floor there is a big hall with three fields of Renaissance cross vault used as a library since the 19th century.
 The first floor contains five representative chambers, the largest of which is the picture gallery.
 With the exception of Baroque ceilings and Rococo decoration they are preserved in the original Renaissance form.

 During the reconstruction works on Pernštejn dozens of inscriptions (in Czech, German and Latin) and paintings dating back mostly to the mid-16th century were discovered under the passage plastering.
 They are an interesting proof of the life in the castle and of the cultural profile of the time.
 Today the castle is a property of the state.
 This unique architectural heritage has been lately conserved and made accessible to serve as a document of what the seat of prominent lords of the country looked like.

+The castle was used as a filming location of Nosferatu (2024).